Which Canon RF wide angle lens to choose?

 In my case, I often use a wide-angle lens for landscape photography which means an aperture between f/4 and f/8, for example.
 So, the appeal of having a large aperture for landscape shooting in the middle of the day, appears limited.
 However, it could be useful should you want to play with the depth of field, and thus isolate a piece of the subject with landscape behind, for example, or blur a background of limited interest.

 Finally, in low-light conditions, it will be more interesting to have a stabilized lens which will allow you to gain 3 to 4 stops of speed, rather than having a lens that opens a little more.
-If shoot on a tripod, the question does not even arise.
+If you shoot on a tripod, the question does not even arise.
 I know that I personally use my (relatively) wide aperture Tamron 20mm f/2.8 for landscape photography when I am in the middle of a forest with low light.
 Shooting with full aperture (f/2.8) helps me avoid too high an ISO and keep a good image quality.

 Keep in mind that a lens with a larger aperture will be more expensive, heavier and more cumbersome.